fontys-intersect/fontys-intersect-2020/bestpractices/secretmanagement.md

 # Secret Management

 An in-depth page about Secret management.
-In this page, it will be explained how it works and how it could be fixed.
+On this page, it will be explained how it works and how it could be fixed.

 ## Table of Contents